chris-j-akers/i8080-javascript/README.md

       computer.ExecuteNextInstruction();
   }
   ```
-## 6. Run the script through a browser and check output
+## 6. Run the script through a browser

 Finally, the program can be run through the newly created virtual machine.
 In order for a browser to run all the JavaScript, the `index.html` file must be loaded through an `HTTP` server.
 Fortunately, there are a number of simple ones out there, including one that ships with `python`.
 For simplicity, it should be started from the tutorial source directory.